i-love-flamingo/flamingo-commerce/category/Readme.md

     * (product)category with potential data a category can have (like name, media, ..)
     * and a (category) tree
     * and the related categoryService interface (=Secondary Port)

 * Interface Layer:
-    * Provides controller for rendering category pages, supporting different templates baed on the category type.
+    * Provides controller for rendering category pages, supporting different templates based on the category type.
     * Provides data controller to access category and tree from inside templates

 * Product Search: